 5. Disclose to the client material facts of which the licensee has knowledge concerning the real estate transaction;

 6. Advise the client to obtain advice from an expert relating to matters which are beyond the expertise of the licensee; and

 7. Account to the client for all money and property the licensee receives in which the client may have an interest.
 Duties Owed By a broker who assigns different licensees affiliated with the brokerage to separate parties.
 Each licensee shall not disclose, except to the real estate broker, confidential information relating to client.

 Please indicate interest in Net Lease brokerage and/or Broker of Record with your email address, thank you!

-Licensed or affiliated as Net Lease broker and Broker of Record in Alabama, Arkansas, Arizona, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Jersey, North Carolina, Louisiana, New Mexico, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.
+DZ is licensed in Alabama, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, North Carolina, New Mexico, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.